-No – the tactile interface makes it perfect for run-and-gun productions.
+Is the 8-Series difficult to operate?No – the tactile interface makes it perfect for run-and-gun productions.
 For users familiar with Sound Devices’ 6-Series, the 8-Series will feel very similar.
 The menus and physical controls are very much alike.
 However, due to the much greater capability, there will be some learning curve.
 Plan to take a couple of hours to familiarize yourself with your 8-Series mixer-recorder before using it in mission critical applications.

-The antenna is used to connect the 8-Series via Bluetooth LE to SD-Remote, the companion app for Android, iPhone, and iPad.
+What does the antenna connection do?The antenna is used to connect the 8-Series via Bluetooth LE to SD-Remote, the companion app for Android, iPhone, and iPad.

-Yes.
+I lost or broke my antenna, is there a replacement part available?Yes.
 You can purchase the XL-ANT2.4 Replacement Antenna for 8-Series from your preferred reseller.

-We carefully selected the LCD based on size and performance – both indoors and out.
+I work outdoors, how does the LCD perform in sunlight?We carefully selected the LCD based on size and performance – both indoors and out.
 The transflective LCD is clearly visible in direct sunlight.

-Yes.
+I noticed my 8-Series mixer-recorder can get warm when in use, is this normal?Yes.
 By design, the chassis gets warm, wicking away the heat from the internal components.
 The cooling of internal components is important for long-term reliability; this is accomplished via our electro-mechanical design which uses high-thermal-conductivity aluminum and direct heat-sinking of critical internal components.